strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Additionally, if the partition belongs to a compacted topic, this causes the unbounded partition growth, because the `LogCleaner` does not clean beyond the LSO.
 If not detected and fixed in time, this may lead to disk space exhaustion and service disruption.

-Fortunately, there are embedded tools that can be used to find all hanging transactions and roll them back.
+Fortunately, there are embedded tools that can be used to find all hanging transactions and roll them back ([KIP-664](https://cwiki.apache.org/confluence/display/KAFKA/KIP-664%3A+Provide+tooling+to+detect+and+abort+hanging+transactions)).
 When doing that, it is important to understand the business context surrounding the records in this transaction and possibly append those records again using a new transaction.

 ```sh